 Stress, depression, past sexual trauma, and relationship issues are other factors that can interfere with desire, orgasm, enjoyment, and/or comfort.

 If a physical exam does not turn up any explanation, perhaps you and your partner could speak with a sex therapist or a couple's counselor.
-Columbia University provides couples counseling for students and their partners through Counseling and Psychological Services.
-An appointment can be made by calling x4-2878.
 To locate a sex therapist in your area, try visiting the American Association of Sexuality Educators Counselors and Therapist (AASECT) for a referral.

 Perhaps you could also think about when and what you noticed about this change in your sexual pattern.
 What coincided with your lack of desire and onset of discomfort?
 Did your boyfriend touch or handle you differently?
 How are you feeling about him, about your relationship, about your communication?
 Is he responsive and caring to you in sexual and non-sexual situations, and you toward him?

 You might consider having outercourse, lovemaking without penetration, so that you are experiencing pleasure.
 Sex therapist Marty Klein's books, Let Me Count the Ways: Discovering Great Sex without Intercourse and Beyond Orgasm: Dare to be Honest about the Sex you Really Want, might give the two of you ideas to talk about and do together.

 Lastly, sometimes a change is experienced with contraception, or because of things that are said or unexpressed feelings.
 These feelings deserve to be recognized and dealt with.
 Best of luck determining the cause of your recent displeasure,